Trump administration bans WeChat, TikTok from app stores beginning Sunday

 Western companies and bankers are still wrangling with TikTok’s owner, the White House and Chinese authorities to try to arrange a sale of some of TikTok’s business.
-TikTok has seen explosive growth in the United States, where its users number in the tens of millions.
+The short-form video app has seen explosive growth in the United States, where its users number in the tens of millions.

 “Today’s actions prove once again that President Trump will do everything in his power to guarantee our national security and protect Americans from the threats of the Chinese Communist Party,” Commerce Secretary Wilbur Ross said in a statement.
 “At the President’s direction, we have taken significant action to combat China’s malicious collection of American citizens’ personal data, while promoting our national values, democratic rules-based norms, and aggressive enforcement of U.S. laws and regulations.”

-After midnight as Sunday turns to Monday, anyone attempting to download TikTok or WeChat from the Apple or Google app stores in the U.S. won’t be able to do so, a senior Commerce official said Friday, requesting anonymity to discuss sensitive deliberations.
-And anyone who already has the app on a phone won’t receive software updates or security patches, the official said.
+After midnight as Sunday turns to Monday, anyone attempting to download TikTok or WeChat from the Apple or Google app stores in the United States will not be able to do so, a senior Commerce Department official said Friday, speaking on the condition of anonymity to discuss sensitive deliberations.
+Users who already have the apps on a phone will not receive software updates or security patches, the official said.

-The administration expects some users will find ways to continue using the apps, and it doesn’t intend to prosecute anyone for that, the official said.
+The administration expects some users will find ways to continue using the apps and it does not intend to prosecute anyone for doing so, the official said.
 Its aim is to decrease use of the apps over time, the official said.

 “We’re not going to haul some person using WeChat to communicate with persons overseas before a federal judge,” the official said.

-On Sunday, the U.S. will also ban the provision of services that enable WeChat to be used for money transfers or mobile payments.
+On Sunday, the United States will also ban the provision of services that enable WeChat to be used for money transfers or mobile payments.
 That measure is likely to affect banks and other financial institutions that facilitate the payments.

-And as of Sunday for WeChat, and Nov.
-12 for TikTok, the U.S. will ban any provision of internet hosting services, or other network services, that allow the apps to function in the U.S.
+And as of Sunday for WeChat and Nov.
+12 for TikTok, the United States will ban any provision of Internet hosting services, or other network services, that allows the apps to function in the United States.

-And it will prohibit any U.S. use of the distinct computer code or functions that underpin both apps, to prevent the Chinese companies from re-introducing the apps under different names, a senior Commerce official said Friday, requesting anonymity to discuss sensitive deliberations.
+And it will prohibit any U.S. use of the distinct computer code or functions that underpin both apps, to prevent the Chinese companies from reintroducing the apps under different names, the senior Commerce Department official said.

 TikTok is proposing that it resolve the U.S. concerns by forging a deal with database company Oracle to have the U.S. company secure its data and oversee its technical operations in the country.

-That proposal was under last minute review by the Treasury Department and President Trump Friday as the Sept.
+That proposal was under last-minute review by the Treasury Department and President Trump on Friday as the Sept.
 20 ban deadline loomed.

-In a statement Friday after the Commerce bans were announced, TikTok said it disagreed with the decision to block new app downloads starting Sunday.
+In a statement Friday after the Commerce Department bans were announced, TikTok said it disagreed with the decision to block new app downloads starting Sunday.

-“In our proposal to the U.S. Administration, we’ve already committed to unprecedented levels of additional transparency and accountability well beyond what other apps are willing to do, including third-party audits, verification of code security, and US government oversight of US data security,” the statement from spokesperson Hilary McQuaide said.
+“In our proposal to the U.S. Administration, we’ve already committed to unprecedented levels of additional transparency and accountability well beyond what other apps are willing to do, including third-party audits, verification of code security, and US government oversight of US data security,” the statement from spokeswoman Hilary McQuaide said.

 Officials at Chinese tech giant Tencent Holdings, the owner of WeChat, said they were reviewing the decision.